clearhead/clearhead.me/README.md

 ## Deploying
-[Git Push](https://my.wpengine.com/installs/clearhead/git_push) integration is setup with WP Engine so changes are automatically deployed.
+[Git Push](https://my.wpengine.com/installs/clearhead/git_push) integration is setup with [Circle CI](https://circleci.com/gh/clearhead/clearhead.me) to automatically deploy changes via SSH to WP Engine.
 The deploy scripts are located in `/bin/`.
 Check [Circle CI](https://circleci.com/gh/clearhead/clearhead.me) for the status.

 * Changes pushed to the `staging` branch to deploy to the **staging site**.
 * Changes pushed to the `master` branch to deploy to the **production site**.